 There are multiple Schlitterbahn locations, including Corpus Christi, New Braunfels and Galveston, and the chain is considered one of the best water parks in the world.
-Not only is it a water park, it’s a full resort, complete with lodging and activity offerings like horseback riding and fishing.
+Not only is it a water park, but it’s also a full resort, complete with lodging and activity offerings like horseback riding and fishing.
 The water park itself offers three miles of lazy and rushing rivers, complete with thrilling rapids, so you’ll have your choice of a gentle float or a more heart-pounding ride.
-There are lots of pools for swimming, 17 speed slides and even beaches too.
+There are lots of pools for swimming, exciting water slides and even beaches too.

 Hawaiian Falls Water Park, Garland (Nearby Hotels)

 Hawaiian Falls water parks are also a chain, located in Garland, The Colony, Mansfield, Roanoke and Waco.
 Garland is the original, opened in 2003 across 12 acres next to the Spring Creek Forest Preserve.
 It hosts a lazy river along with 11 water slides, an interactive water tree-house, a wave pool, activity pool, and a number of food stands.
 It also has a park within a park that features a climbing wall, robe bridges, rope courses and more.

 JW Marriott San Antonio Hill Country Resort (Prices & Photos)